 Be very clear about what you want your routine to do for you and how.

 If you want to feel more relaxed or reduce your anxiety, research habits and routines to help you achieve that.

 Or, if you want to be more creative, keep that in mind.

 These are the “rigid” parts of your routines and the ones you’ll want to schedule first and then everything else around them.

 These are the things you want to keep doing because they are good for you in some way.

-- Download the routine builder here.
+- Download the free routine builder or template here.

 - After reading this post, place the activity you want to do below each category.
-Fill the fields Do it before, Do it after, and Frequency.
+Fill in the fields Do it before, Do it after, and Frequency.

 Waking up at around the same time every day will give you a sense of structure, AND it’ll help you get rid of your alarm for good.